nodejs/i18n/guides/I18N-API.md

 The [`i18n-api`](https://github.com/nodejs/node/labels/i18n-api) label is used in the main Node.js repository for i18n-related issues and PRs.
 You can help by watching these issues and participating.

-## Docs

-<https://nodejs.org/dist/latest/docs/api/intl.html> and its versions/translations
-is the main internationalization documentation for Node.js.
-You can help by keeping this content up to date (and translated!)

 ## Related Standards / Projects